17 Quick, Pre-Party Backyard Fixes

 7. Pull the big weeds and hide the small ones.

-8. Buy wood chips, and use them everywhere.
+8. Buy wood chips or mulch, and use it everywhere.

 9. Strategically place pre-planted containers and hanging planters.